krushna5000/TradeWithAi/readme.md

-# 💹 TradeWithAI — AI-Powered Crypto Trading & Portfolio Platform
+# 💹 TradeWithAI — AI-Powered Crypto Trading

 An intelligent crypto trading and management platform built using **Spring Boot**, **React**, and **Tailwind CSS** — integrating **Gemini API** and **CoinGecko API** for real-time market data.
 It provides users with a seamless experience to **buy, sell, track, and manage cryptocurrencies** securely.

 ---